 If an item is not where it should be in the warehouse, a warehouse team member, such as a picker, will need extra time to look for it and this may even result in increased mispicks.
 This causes order fulfillment problems, leading to unsatisfied customers and negative reviews.
 Using the barcode scanning automation in warehouse management system (WMS) software like Extensiv Warehouse Manager guarantees that every item is scanned so you know exactly what's in your warehouse, where it is, and what items are running low.

 Technology-forward companies are giving their support teams an automation makeover to cut back on manual labor without sacrificing customer service.
 Customer service automation takes several forms, but the most common are chatbots, surveys, and contact forms.
 These customer-facing tools speed up response times and collect timely and relevant information, as well as pertinent feedback.
 In customer support operations, automated ticket routing helps your team track support tickets in one place, separate and prioritize high-value cases, and route them to the appropriate department.
+Moreover, your customer support team may need to calculate NPS to measure customers' satisfaction and get insights on how to improve it.

 Example of Using Automation for the Customer Support Team